VoxelForge/VoxelForge/API.md

 * `doc.get_viewed_count`: Returns the number of entries a player has viewed in a category
 * `doc.get_revealed_count`: Returns the number of entries a player has access to in a category
 * `doc.get_hidden_count`: Returns the number of entries which are hidden from a player in a category
+* `doc.get_selection`: Returns the current viewed entry/category of a player

 #### Special widgets
 This API provides an experimental convenience function for creating a special